12 Strings, factors, and dates

 #> Levels: AP CP GP

-The most useful function is fct_reorder(), which reorders levels by a summary of another variable.
-This is essential for plots:
+The most useful function is fct_reorder(), which reorders levels by a summary of another variable, and this is where factors stop being an annoyance and start being a plotting superpower:

 library(ggplot2)